-- 8.1.2 Mr James has been involved in a number of National Boards including the 21st Century Schools Board.
-He has been the national lead on education in Wales for SOLACE and has been the regional lead Chief Executive for school improvement in the South West and Mid Wales area, advising the Regional Consortia Joint Committee. - 8.1.3 The Chief Executive has overall corporate management and operational responsibility for all staff and ensures the provision of professional and impartial advice in the decision making process to the Executive Board, Scrutiny committees, the Full Council and other committees.
+- 9.1.6.
+As Chief Executive, Mrs Walters works within the national conditions of service covered by the JNC for Chief Executives.
+The four Corporate Director posts are covered by the JNC for Chief Officers.
+Together with Head of Administration and Law (Monitoring Officer) and the Assistant Chief Executive (People Management) these posts constitute the Council's Corporate Management Team (CMT). - 9.1.7.
+The Chief Executive has overall corporate management and operational responsibility for all staff and ensures the provision of professional and impartial advice in the decision-making process to the Executive Board, Scrutiny committees, the Full Council and other committees.
 The Chief Executive is also required to represent the Authority on partnership and external bodies (as required by statute or the council) and provides these services, on a politically neutral basis.
-In essence, the Chief Executive is the senior officer who leads and takes responsibility for the Council. - 8.1.4 The Council is a large organisation with an annual revenue budgeted spend in excess of £500m, and a 5 year capital investment programme of over £250m, delivering a wide and diverse range of services which the citizens of the County depend upon.
+The Chief Executive is the senior officer who leads and takes responsibility for the Council. - 9.1.8.
+The Council is a large organisation with an annual revenue budgeted spend in excess of £500m, and a 5 year capital investment programme of over £250m, delivering a wide and diverse range of services which the citizens of the County depend upon.
 Responding to the ongoing reductions in public service spending requires authorities to significantly change the way that they manage their services.
-The Council also spends over £60m a year operating and improving its Housing stock. - 8.1.5 The role of the Chief Executive is a full-time and permanent position, and the post holder is selected on merit, against objective criteria, following public advert.
-The Chief Executive is appointed by full Council. - 8.1.6 The salary of the current Chief Executive as Head of Paid Service with effect from the 1st April 2019 is £ 178,469 and falls within a range of four incremental points between £165,633 rising to a maximum of £178,469 per annum.
+The Council also spends over £60m a year operating and improving its housing stock. - 9.1.9.
+The role of the Chief Executive is a full-time and permanent position, and the post holder is selected on merit, against objective criteria, following public advert.
+The Chief Executive is appointed by full Council. - 9.1.10.
+The salary of the current Chief Executive as Head of Paid Service with effect from the 1st April 2019 is £147,900. - 9.1.11.
 The Council has a statutory duty to appoint a Returning Officer for specified Elections and Referenda.
 The Chief Executive undertakes this role.
-The Returning Officer is personally responsible for a wide range of functions in relation to the conduct of Elections and Referenda, and is paid for discharging these functions in accordance with prescribed fees. - 8.1.7 Fees for local elections were agreed by the Policy and Review Committee in April 1999.
-Fees for non-local elections are set and reimbursed by the Cabinet Office or Welsh Government over which the Council has no jurisdiction. - 8.1.8 Expenses in relation to car mileage, public transport, overnight accommodation and parking etc. are claimed back in accordance with the Council's Travel and Subsistence Policy.
+The Returning Officer is personally responsible for a wide range of functions in relation to the conduct of Elections and Referenda and is paid for discharging these functions in accordance with prescribed fees. - 9.1.12.
+Fees for local elections were agreed by the Policy and Review Committee in April 1999.
+Fees for non-local elections are set and reimbursed by the Cabinet Office or Welsh Government over which the Council has no jurisdiction.